Collection function when XML files has a doctype

 My workaround for now is to put a dtd with a parameter entity going to the location of the "real" dtd.

-#5 Updated by Michael Kay about 3 years ago
+#5 Updated by Michael Kay over 3 years ago

 As far as I can see, to process each file in the collection, Saxon is passing the XMLReader the absolute URI of the document entity in the form of an absolute file:/// URI.
 If the DTD is referenced by an ordinary relative URI then it should therefore be located correctly.